hddm-devs/hddm/docs/tutorial.rst

 Specifiying Models via Configuration File
 =========================================

-The easiest way to use HDDM is to create a simple configuration file.
+The easiest way to use HDDM is to create a configuration file.
 First, you have to prepare your data to be in a specific format (csv).
-A possible data file might look like this:
+A possible (truncated) data file might look like this:

 ::